tinymce/tinymce-docs/plugins/opensource/table.md

 {{site.requires_5_9v}}

-This option enables you to specify a list of pre-defined cell border withs for quick access by the `tablecellborderwidth` toolbar button or menu item.
+This option is used to specify a list of pre-defined cell border widths for quick access on the `tablecellborderwidth` toolbar button or menu item.

 **Type:** `Array`